rbuck/ki-eye/README.md

     UNAME=wesson ./userman create_key
     HOST_FILE=hosts.all ./foreachhost UNAME=wesson SALT=feFedf!
 PASSWD=aZVG85ndv9CK8yE ./userman add

+Located in the testing/artifacts directory will be two SSH key files that you should save or distribute, namely, to your laptop in particular copy these files to your .ssh directory and chmod them with a 700 perms setting.
+Once this has been accomplished you will be able to log in using the following sort of command:

+    ssh -i ~/.ssh/id_rsa_wesson wesson@public.ip.address

 ## Jump Server Configuration

 The first step is to update the jump server by uploading ki-eye